Childcare support available

 15 & 30 hours childcare for eligible working families in England

-• Up to 15 hours of early education over 38 weeks of the year for children aged 9 months to 2 years old.
+• Up to 15 hours of early education over 38 weeks of the year for children aged 9 months to 2 years old (from September 2025 this will increase to 30 hours)

 • Up to 30 hours of early education over 38 weeks of the year for 3-4 year olds.